alitawash/ask-your-pdf/README.md

 2. OpenAI API key

 Installation
--Clone this repository to your local machine.
+1. Clone this repository to your local machine.
--Install the required dependencies by running the following command:
+2. Install the required dependencies by running the following command: